The complex story of the region that is home to South Carolina's oldest inland city

 L. Glen Inabinet taught history at Camden High School for thirty years.
 A native of Orangeburg, South Carolina, and a graduate of the University of South Carolina, he is a freelance writer, editor, and photographer and a past president and board member of the Kershaw County Historical Society and the Confederation of South Carolina Local Historical Societies.
 The Inabinets have three children and remain active members of many community and historical organizations.

-"Joan and Glenn Inabinet's new book provides a fascinating glimpse of the rich history of Kershaw County and is a fine addition to the history of our state."—Walter Edgar, author of South Carolina: A History and editor of The South Carolina Encyclopedia
+"Joan and Glen Inabinet's new book provides a fascinating glimpse of the rich history of Kershaw County and is a fine addition to the history of our state."—Walter Edgar, author of South Carolina: A History and editor of The South Carolina Encyclopedia

 "Illuminating and often poignant details enrich the Inabinets' broadly conceived history of an important inland area of South Carolina with a long and varied past.
 Accordingly, this comprehensive, well written, and substantively significant history of Kershaw County will interest a wide range of readers, from inquisitive browsers to scholars."—Robert M. Weir, author of Colonial South Carolina: A History